-- The expectation of life mortality was changed to the PubS.H-2010(B) Retiree Table with the following adjustments: - For males, 112% of male rates from ages 18 to 75 scaled down to 105% for ages 80 to 119. - For females, 85% of the female rates from ages 18 to 65 scaled up to 102% for ages 75 to 119. - Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The expectation of disabled mortality was changed to PubT.H-2010 Disabled Retiree Table for disabled retirees with the following adjustments: - For males, 137% of males rates at all ages. - For females, 115% of female rates at all ages. - Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - The price inflation assumption was reduced from 3.00% to 2.75%. - The wage inflation assumption was reduced from 3.25% to 3.00%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%.
+- o The expectation of disabled mortality was changed to PubT.H-2010 Disabled Retiree Table for disabled retirees with the following adjustments: - For males, 137% of males rates at all ages. - For females, 115% of female rates at all ages. - Projection scale MP-2018 will be used to project future improvements in life expectancy generationally. - o The price inflation assumption was reduced from 3.00% to 2.75%. - o The wage inflation assumption was reduced from 3.25% to 3.00%. - Withdrawal rates, pre-retirement mortality rates, and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 7% to 9%.

 - The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
-Small adjustments were also made to the Mortality Table for disabled lives. - The wage inflation assumption was reduced from 3.75% to 3.25%. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%.
+Small adjustments were also made to the Mortality Table for disabled lives. - o The wage inflation assumption was reduced from 3.75% to 3.25%. - o Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 6% to 7%.

-$\circ~$ The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%.
+The assumed rate of interest credited to employee contributions was changed from 3.50% to 2.00%.

-- The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using the Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015. - The expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015. - Withdrawal rates, pre-retirement mortality rates, disability rates and sorvice retirement rates were also adjusted to more closely reflect actual experience. - Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience. - The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.
+- o The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Table projected to 2016 using the Scale BB rather than the RP-2000 Mortality Table, which was used prior to 2015. - o The expectation of disabled mortality was changed to the RP-2014 Disabled Retiree Table, rather than the RP-2000 Disabled Mortality Table, which was used prior to 2015. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - Assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience. - o The price inflation and investment rate of return assumptions were changed from 3.50% to 3.00% and 8.00% to 7.75%, respectively.